 The circumstances of your life may have been so challenging that, like a plant placed in poor soil, you have been forced to find creative ways to adapt that have now come to feel like obstacles to future growth.
 I believe that the safe relationship we co-create together in therapy has the potential to begin to heal some of the harm caused by your historic relationships.
 Together we can help you find your way to a path of your choosing.

 I will always be seeking to build on my skills through further training.
 I undertake training courses throughout the year in issues related to counselling.
 I am also committed to attending regular mindfulness training / retreats as this is vital when offering mindfulness instruction to others.

 I am a registered (accredited) member of the United Kingdom Council for Psychotherapy (UKCP) and a member of the Scarborough Counselling and Psychotherapy Training Institute and work to their codes of ethics.
-I am in regular counselling supervision and hold a current Enhanced DBS certificate.
+I am in regular counselling supervision.

 - Advanced (level 7) Diploma in Relationally Centred Psychotherapeutic Counselling

 - BSc (Hons) Degree in Social Work/Disability Studies